The world we live in today is filled with opportunities for the self-employed designer, but sometimes it can also feel a little like the wild west.

 That’s why it’s VERY important when you start your business (and by that I mean when you start making money from it) to keep your personal and business money separate.

 It makes it much easier to keep track of your biz income and expenses and it’s also highly recommended by the IRS.
 If you don’t, you’ll have to make sure to clearly identify all business transactions in your personal account when you file for taxes (something that’s not always easy).
 And if you’re unfortunate enough to get audited, you’ll expose your personal finances to scrutiny by the IRS.

 So once you’ve done steps 1-4, collect all your business information, schedule an appointment with your bank, and go apply for a business bank account.
 Your future self (and sanity) will thank you for it!

 Have you got all these steps already done and completed or are you feeling overwhelmed at all the things you didn’t know you had to consider?
 Let me know in the comments below – I’d be happy to answer any questions.

-Oh, and I actually went live on Instagram recently to talk about setting up your business and to answer questions I’ve received from this post, so if you want to dive a little deeper than what I covered above, you can catch the replay of my chat below.
+Oh, and I actually went live on Instagram recently to talk about setting up your business and to answer questions I’ve received from this post, so if you want to dive a little deeper than what I covered above, here’s a link so you can catch the replay.